seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 ..
 Note::

 	PubNub server mode does not use REST API.
-Instead, PubNub client needs to subscribe to the PubNub channel to get events from HKWHub, and use publish message to send request to HKWHub.
+Instead, PubNub client needs to subscribe to the PubNub channel to get events from HKWHub, and use publish message to the PubNub channel to send request to HKWHub.
 The commands and parameters of each command are the same as REST API specification.
-However, PubNub message needs to include a few additional parameters in the JSON data to specify the HKWHub UUID that are talking to.
+However, PubNub message needs to include a couple of additional parameters in the JSON data to specify the **HKWHub UUID (HKWHubUUID)** that are talking to.
 The response message coming from the HKWHub app will include **ResponseOf** parameters to specify which request the resonse was for.

 	So, we will describe PubNub message specification along with REST API specification here.